eli-s-goldberg/generic-csv-2-flare/README.md

 # generic-csv-2-flare
 Easy, automated method to convert csv files to hierarchical json files for use with d3 in the flare format.

-# how to use
+### how to use
-First, have a table.
+Have a table.
 Here's a generic one.

 | Method  | Methods to Capture Endpoints  | Therapeutic Area | Target  | Comorbidities  | Known Affects | Reference  | Data  | Functionality |
 |---------|-------------------------------|------------------|---------|----------------|---------------|------------|-------|---------------|